samhiggie/Run2HTT_Combine_old/README.md

 Contains the definitions of some helper classes and functions:

 - `InputParserUtility.h`: contains the definition for a simple option parsing utility I found online.
 Use this to read options for models in /bin/
 - `UtilityFunctions.h`: contains code for the helper function `AddShapeIfNotEmpty()`.
-Combine will throw errors if empty signal processes and shapes are added (which can happen with low stats STXS bins in certain categories) so `AddShapeIfNotEmpty()` attempts to only add shapes if to processes if it can demonstrate at least one of distributions, up, down, or nominal is not empty. (`AddShapeIfNotEmpty()` currently segfaults if it does not find any histograms with the name provided in the file due to typos or something.
-Error handling for this could be made more graceful and useful.)
+Combine will throw errors if empty signal processes and shapes are added (which can happen with low stats STXS bins in certain categories) so `AddShapeIfNotEmpty()` attempts to only add shapes if to processes if it can demonstrate at least one of distributions, up, down, or nominal is not empty.

 ### src